Like other lens manufacturers, Sony uses codes in the names of their lenses to identify key features and technologies of the lens.

 Once you know how to read them, they can be very useful.
 But they can also be confusing.
-So here’s a breakdown of the codes Sony uses in naming their lenses.
+But if you’ve ever wondered by the meaning of GM or OSS on Sony’s lenses is, here’s a breakdown of the codes they use in naming their lenses.

 I’ve grouped them by the type of information they convey.

 Codes in this category help identify which lenses are compatible with which types of Sony cameras.

 - E-Mount – Sony’s mirrorless camera mount, used in both APS-C and full-frame cameras (NEX, a, and α series).
 E-mount lenses are compact and lightweight, designed for mirrorless cameras with a short flange distance.

 - A-Mount – Originally developed by Minolta and adopted by Sony for their Alpha DSLR and SLT cameras.
 A-mount lenses are designed for use with Sony’s traditional DSLR and SLT cameras that use a separate autofocus motor and translucent mirror technology.

 - FE – Full-frame lenses designed for Sony’s full-frame mirrorless cameras (α7 and α9 series).
 FE lenses can also be used on APS-C E-mount cameras, but the field of view will be cropped, effectively increasing the focal length by a factor of 1.5x.